Sustainable Procurement and Net Zero Carbon

 Suppliers who have successfully been awarded a contract through a competitive tender process are required to sign up to the tool, provide their emissions data annually and work with us to reduce those emissions for the contract period.
 And, we also encourage other key suppliers to do the same.

-At halfway into our one-year Action Research Project to evolve the Net Zero Carbon Supplier Tool for the higher education sector, collaborating with over 100 sustainability and procurement professionals from over 30 universities, we are pleased to share our progressin this six-month report.
+Following a pilot with a selection of our own suppliers, and a 6-month Beta Testing Phase with five other universities, NTU and NETpositive Futures embarked on a one-year Action Research Project (ARP) to evolve the Net Zero Carbon Supplier Tool for the higher education sector, collaborating with over 100 sustainability and procurement professionals from over 30 universities.

-Universities can register for the AUDE Awards Lunchtime Learning: Nottingham Trent University's Award winning Net Zero Carbon Supplier Tool to hear more.
+Universities were able to hear from Charlotte Wood, Sustainability Manager and Claire Davies, Sustainable Procurement Manager during a AUDE Awards Lunchtime Learning: Nottingham Trent University's Award winning Net Zero Carbon Supplier Tool.

 Sustainable Supply Chains